JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    FROM Launch;
    ```

+(TODO: we need to actually run the generation, or the Database class later won't be able to access the code.)
-After the project is compiled, the generated Kotlin code will be stored in the `shared/build/generated/sqldelight`
+The generated Kotlin code is stored in the `shared/build/generated/sqldelight` directory.
-directory.
-The generator will create an interface named `AppDatabase`, which you specified in `build.gradle.kts`.
+The important part of this code is the interface named `AppDatabase` which you will initialize with database drivers later on.

-### Create platform database drivers
+### Create factories for platform-specific database drivers

 To initialize the `AppDatabase` interface, you need to pass an `SqlDriver` instance to it.
 SQLDelight provides multiple platform-specific
 implementations of the SQLite driver, so you need to create them for each platform separately.
 In this project, we will use